 Meet the Expert

-Maggie Rester is the founder of BASH, a professional bachelorette party planning services in Austin.
-She’s planned hundreds of bachelor and bachelorette parties and often incorporates lingerie showers into her plans for bachelorettes.
+Maggie Rester is the founder of BASH, a professional bachelorette party planning service in Austin, Texas.

 Lingerie Shower Etiquette